P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Introduction

 \section{Introduction}

-Notwithstanding being one of the most challenging tasks involved, Image Segmentation is a paramount component in any autonomous imagery reading system~\cite{bhanu2012genetic}.
-Semantic Segmentation consists in correctly associating each pixel of an image or a video to a specific class from a predefined set, and is, to this day, one of the most prominent topics of study in Computer Vision~\cite{mo2022review}, considering its applicability and effectiveness over multiple real-world automation problems from various domains, such as self-driving vehicles~\cite{liu2020importance}, autonomous environment surveillance and violence detection~\cite{gelana2019firearm}, vegetation detection through satellite imaging~\cite{zhan2020vegetation} and medical imagery~\cite{lalonde2021capsules}.
+Image Segmentation is a paramount component in any autonomous imagery reading system, and also one of its most challenging tasks~\cite{bhanu2012genetic}.
+Semantic Segmentation consists in correctly associating each pixel of an image to a specific class from a predefined set, and is, to this day, one of the most prominent topics of study in Computer Vision~\cite{mo2022review}, considering its applicability and effectiveness over multiple real-world automation problems from various domains, such as self-driving vehicles~\cite{liu2020importance}, autonomous environment surveillance and violence detection~\cite{gelana2019firearm,hernandez2012detecting}, vegetation detection in satellite imaging~\cite{zhan2020vegetation} and medical imagery analysis~\cite{lalonde2021capsules,xie2020skin}.